Sebo: SEBO Airbelt E

+Cordless Stick Models

+Balance A1

+In 2025, SEBO released a cordless stick vacuum that they call the Balance A1.
+This has a lot of firsts for SEBO.
+It is the first SEBO stick vacuum, the first SEBO bagless vacuum, and the first SEBO to be made outside of Europe, or Germany for that matter.
+It uses an "Innovative SEBO Cyclone Technology" and uses "High-Quality Microfiltration" which meets the EPA 10 standard.
+It also utilizes a brushless motor that they claim has over 100,000 rpm.
+Although SEBO claim it uses German engineering and design, many people think it looks like most other, uninspired, Chinese no-name stick vacuums, which puts the validity of their claim into question.
+This becomes very apparent when you consider that it's design is a lot closer to a Dyson V-series stick vacuum than any other SEBO.

 SEBO Duo Cleaning System

 In addition to their vacuum cleaners, SEBO also offer a dry powder cleaning agent for carpets called Duo P.

 This powder can be distributed across carpet using a sprinkler dispenser, and scrubbed into the carpet with a brush or the SEBO Duo Daisy, which is a wheeled long handled brush, for easier distribution of the powder.

 After the powder has been allowed to permeate the carpet fibres for an hour, it can be vacuumed up, with any vacuum cleaner.
 Alternatively, the motorized SEBO Duo cleaning machine can be used, which achieves the best results on large areas of carpet.

 Awards and accolades

 SEBO has routinely ranked highly in tests by Australian consumer group CHOICE Magazine for the performance of its vacuum cleaners.
 Since 2011, the SEBO K3 Premium has received yearly recommendations by the group.